Table of Contents

 End Sub

-Note: We used asterisks ( * ) around the substring to indicate that any character can come before or after the string “hot” in the cell.
+Note: We utilized asterisks ( * ) around the substring to indicate that any character sequence can come before or after the string “hot” in the cell.
+This makes the search non-positional and highly flexible for identifying embedded patterns.

 The following tutorials explain how to perform other common tasks using VBA: